Adrlloyd/grapely-project/README.md

 ## Features

-- Browse wines by country, price range and food pairing.
+- Browse wines by country, price range and food pairing
 - Select wine from a suggested list
-- View a summary and description of each wine.
+- View a summary and description of each wine
 - Create an account and log in for peronalised features
 - Rate the wines you have tried
 - Select your favourite wines and access your list at anytime